odtu/EE463/Project-2/README.md

 - Source inductance, Ls = 100 µH
 - Source resistance, Rs = 100 mΩ

 You can assume default values (of Simulink block), for any parameters not mentioned.
-For this step, you can use an auxiliary DC power supply providing 300 V for the field excitation.
 Please note that, there are more than one DC-motor models in Simulik, please use [this one](https://www.mathworks.com/help/physmod/sps/powersys/ref/dcmachine.html).

+Hint: If you have stability issues with the motor, you can apply load torque a little after the motor is started, or you can play with the initial conditions of the supply or DC-link capacitors etc.

 **a)** Plot armature current, speed and torque of the motor from stand-still (zero speed) to steady-state.
 The graphs should be similar to the ones below.